 They imagine the robots benefitting the elderly by preventing social isolation, providing therapeutic support, and other necessary interventions.

-The Challenges of Robot Adoption and Deployment:
+The Challenges of Robot Adoption and Deployment

 Robots hold the enormous potential to provide support to the elderly.
 However, a fully autonomous robot capable of replacing a nurse or a human caregiver is still some time away.
 Developers face three separate categories of challenges in robot adoption and deployment.

-Improvements in artificial intelligence, sensors, actuators, embedded computing as well as control strategies have significantly advanced the capabilities of robots.
+Improvements in artificial intelligence, sensors, actuators, embedded computing as well and control strategies have significantly advanced the capabilities of robots.
 Robots are now capable of learning new techniques through transfer learning and inverse-reinforcement learning to suit user needs.